Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusNamespaceAuthorizationRule.md

 ```

 ## DESCRIPTION
-The ** Get-AzureRmServiceBusNamespaceAuthorizationRule ** cmdlet gets the description of specified authorizationrule of the given namespace.
+The **Get-AzureRmServiceBusNamespaceAuthorizationRule** cmdlet gets the description of the specified authorization rule in the given namespace.

 ## EXAMPLES